Azure/terraform-provider-azapi/docs/data-sources/resource_action.md

 - `method` (String) The HTTP method to use when performing the action.
 Must be one of `POST`, `GET`.
 Defaults to `POST`.
 - `query_parameters` (Map of List of String) A map of query parameters to include in the request
 - `resource_id` (String) The ID of the Azure resource to perform the action on.
+- `response_export_values` (Dynamic) The attribute can accept either a list or a map.

-- `response_export_values` (List of String) A list of path that needs to be exported from response body.
+- **List**: A list of paths that need to be exported from the response body.
 Setting it to `["*"]` will export the full response body.
 Here's an example.
-If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following HCL object to computed property output.
+If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following HCL object to the computed property output.

 	```text
 	{